joebaarath/JoeBaarath/README.md

 # Joe Baarath
 ### About Me
-Exploring all the facets of programming that interests me, namely in Computer Vision, XR Development, Game Development, Web Development!
+Exploring all the facets of programming that fascinate me, namely in Computer Vision, XR Development, Game Development, Web Development!

 ## GitHub Stats